Getting the sourcecode of Network Security Services (NSS), how to build it, and how to run its test suite.

 For historical reasons, the directory hierarchy starts with the "mozilla" prefix.
 The NSPR base library is located in directory mozilla/nsprpub.
 All of the following directories are part of the NSS sources:

 Contains a set of various tool programs that are built using NSS.
 Several tools are general purpose and can be used to inspect and manipulate the storage files that software using the NSS library creates and modifies.
 Other tools are only used for testing purposes.
-However, all these tools are good examples of how to write software that makes use of the NSS library.
+However, all these tools are good examples how to write software that makes use of the NSS library.

-Here are some words regarding the difference between internal NSS code and exported interfaces.
+Some words regarding the difference between internal NSS code and exported interfaces.
 Software that would like to use the NSS library must use only the exported interfaces.
 These can be found by looking at the files with the .def file extension, inside the nss/lib directory hierarchy.
 Any C function that isn't contained in .def files is strictly for private use within NSS, and applications and test tools are not allowed to call them.
 For any functions that are listed in the .def files, NSS promises that the binary function interface (ABI) will remain stable.

 cvs -z3 -d :pserver:email@example.com:/cvsroot checkout mozilla/nsprpub mozilla/dbm mozilla/security/dbm mozilla/security/coreconf mozilla/security/nss